 Our son has been involved in sorting out toys from a young age.
 I didn’t think it was fair if his things disappeared without his knowledge, particularly when they went to friends and family where he might recognize them, and I think it instils good habits.
 At times, I was surprised by his decisions.
 I would have chosen differently on his behalf – also a sign for me that involving him was the right way to go about it.

 How our life has changed

 The impact of the changes was amazing.
 Our wardrobes are well organised, making it easier to get ready.
-Cleaning and tidying are not as tedious and everything has a place, removing unnecessary stress looking for things.
+Cleaning and tidying are not as tedious and everything has a place, removing unnecessary stress in looking for things.
 Our home is much calmer, visually and mentally, and it is much easier to concentrate and focus in this environment.
 Spontaneous visitors don’t put me in a frenzy anymore either.
-Whilst we invested a lot of effort getting to this point, we are reaping the benefits and save time in our everyday life.
+Whilst we invested a lot of effort getting to this point, we are reaping the benefits and saving time in our everyday life.

 We still have way too much stuff, but we have changed the way we live.
 We are more mindful nowadays about what enters our home, and we work hard to reduce waste.
 We think more about purchases and tend to spend our money on fewer, but better quality items with greater longevity.

 My next project is digital decluttering.
 Oh, joy…